prgreen/prgreen.github.io/source/about-me/index.markdown

 ## OK, enough with the neat corporate bullshit, what are some qualities that make you stand out?

 Although I do like brainy activities, people are generally pleased (or even surprised) to realize than I'm in fact **uncomplicated, calm, genuine, tolerant and at the end of the day, always supportive, attentive to everyone's need, ready to compromise, a great listener, and capable of defusing any tenseness in social situations**.
-Which is arguably good when you work in a team, especially in a start-up environment.
+Which is arguably good when you work in a team, especially in a startup environment.

 Even though I might not be the best at first impressions (all these years out of the U.S. have made my English really "stiff", and if you have ADHD or are in a hurry I probably already failed spectacularly in the conciseness department), I'm the kind of person that, **the more you really know about me, the more you like me** (is it proper grammar though?).